 - Media pitches.
 PR professionals help businesses craft pitches to the media, getting reporters on board to publish packages of information.

 - Editorial calendars.
 Editorial calendars can be updated frequently, keeping a business on schedule for news updates and delivering those updates to the public.

 - Media inquiries.
 Media inquiries are often directed to a company, but they can also be found on services like ProfNet and HARO.
 A PR professional will know how to facilitate and respond to these inquiries.

 - Relationship building.
 Relationships with the news media are developed through years of work.
 PR professionals leverage these relationships to yield earned media.

 Are you ready to put a media relations firm to work for your company?
-Download Axia Public Relations' free e-book Learn Media Relations from the Media today to learn how to get the media on your side through the help of a PR firm.
+Download Axia Public Relations' e-book Learn Media Relations from the Media today to learn how to get the media on your side through the help of a PR firm.

 Featured image credit: 123rf.com